OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 # Introduction

+This challenge was created to deploy an accurate classifier to identify grooming behavior in online chats with children.
+Its main aim was to stop online violence against children.
+The challenge, which united an international team of AI engineers over 8-weeks, was led by chapter lead Alexandre Iang.

 ## Problem Statement

 The project was designed to reduce Online Sexual Exploitation and Abuse of Children (OSEAC).
 With a 15,000% rise in online Child Sexual Abuse Materials (CSAM) online from 2005 to 2020, it is clear that online child violence is growing exponentially.
 In 2021, the National Center for Missing and Exploited Children’s CyberTipline received 29.3 million reports of CSAM, making 2021 the worst year on record for online child sexual abuse.